 Now that they have re-opened many of their services, Love says they have maintained this thoughtful approach.
 “We’ve continued to keep a very forward look on our needs.
 For example, we’ve really worked to ramp up psychiatry and behavioral health,” she says.
-Despite this added scrutiny, Ochsner successfully hired and onboarded 339 physician and advanced practice providers last year.
+Despite this added scrutiny, Ochsner successfully hired and onboarded 339 physician and advanced practice providers in 2020.

 3. Offer the right type of patient visit

-Like many healthcare organizations, Ochsner saw its telehealth usage rise dramatically during the pandemic — they conducted over 324,000 virtual appointments last year alone.
+Like many healthcare organizations, Ochsner saw its telehealth usage rise dramatically during the pandemic — they conducted over 324,000 virtual appointments in 2020 alone.
 And it wasn’t only patients who preferred virtual visits — physicians liked it as well.